-Terms of Service
+Terms of Service.

 Developer-friendly terms for federal contracts data access.
+Cancel anytime, no hidden fees, clear usage limits.

-Effective Date: January 30, 2026 · Last updated: April 13, 2026
+Effective date: January 30, 2026 · Last updated: April 13, 2026.

 See our pricing page for current plans and features.